A case study of bringing user research online during a pandemic

 - Make sure you communicate clearly with clients and other participants to lower their expectations due to this unavoidable risk.

 - As a moderator, while trying to ensure your own network environment, communicate with participants that they should join the meeting 5 mins early or pre-call to test the network.
 It should be noted that different participants have different network environments at home.
-Some participants may have uneven coverage of network in their homes, especially on the balcony or bathroom, which are prone to interference.
+Some participants may have uneven coverage of networks in their homes, especially on the balcony or bathroom, which are prone to interference.

 - The difficulty of staying focused → time control & design of discussion flow.